Mirantis/mcp-common-scripts/predefine-vm/README.rst

     * VM_CTL_NETWORK_MASK - Network mask for control network.
 Optional, default: '255.255.255.0'

 Script will check that disk and config-drive are present and then define needed networks and spawn virtual machine.
+Start VM with ``virsh start <VM_NAME>``.
 Then check that VM is up and running.

 Once VM is up and running you can use ``virsh console`` to check what is going on during deploy.
-It is recommended to specify username and password during model generation for login via VM console if something goes wrong.
+It is recommended to specify username and password/ssh-key during model generation for login via VM console or ssh if something goes wrong.
 Once you are logged in you can follow usual debug procedure for cfg01 node.

+When cfg01 is bootstrapped and configured, Jenkins is available via: http://<salt_master_management_address>:8081/ Default login creds are: root/r00tme

 Deploy OpenStack All-In-One node on Ubuntu with QEMU/KVM (libvirt)
 ==================================================================